taraspos/lviv-golang-meetup-2016-09-example/AZURE_DEMO.md

   - Attach VMs network interfaces to that VirtualNetwork
   - Create Virtual Network Gateway for WebService
   - Attach Virtual Network Gateway to the WebService
-- Connection to databases or storage blobs could be done via:
+- Connection to the databases or storage blobs can be set via:

    *App Services* **->** *{WebServiceName}* **->** *Data Connections*
 - Exploring WebService guts could be done via: